 Those considering a major in chemistry should consult with the Undergraduate Chairman as soon as possible, preferably in their first year, especially if you have advanced placement credits in science or mathematics courses from high school.
-Call 215-898-8311 or e-mail Candice Adams to make an appointment with the Undergraduate Chair.
+Please e-mail email@example.com to make an appointment with the Undergraduate Chair.
 After you have discussed your plans with the Undergraduate Chair and it's decided to move forward with declaring a Chemistry major, please make a request to apply.
 To make a request, log-in to Path@Penn, select Path forms, then choose "Declare/Update Field of Study".

 Chemistry majors normally complete the following introductory sequences by the end of the sophomore year:

 - CHEM 1011 (100): Introduction to General Chemistry I, CHEM 1012 (101): General Chemistry I, or CHEM 1151 (115): Honors Chemistry I (115) (1 c.u.)

 - CHEM 1021: Introduction to General Chemistry II, CHEM 1022 (102): General Chemistry II, or CHEM 1161 (116): Honors Chemistry II (1 c.u.)

 - CHEM 1101, 1102 (053, 054) General Chemistry Laboratories (1 c.u.)

 - CHEM 2411, 2421 Organic Chemistry I & II with Laboratory (3 c.u.) (formerly CHEM 241, 242, 244, and 249)

 - MATH 1400, 1410 Calculus (formerly Math 104, 114) (2 c.u.)

 - CHEM 2610 (261) Inorganic Chemistry (1 c.u.)